aaiiintt/aaiiintt.github.io/_posts/2022-09-27-hello-world.md

 ![Shit Knowledge Philanthropist](/images/hello-world/skp.webp)

 We've joked about it often since.
 But it's not entirely un-serious.
-Finding ways to gift what little knowlege and access we have onto next generations of talent is a big part of what FOOD aspires to do.
+Finding ways to give our knowledge and experience to others so they can get to good places quicker.
+Or avoid pointless stupidity.
+Or just reassure people that it's good to be unsure.
+Or to feel a bit weird about stuff.

-The idea of SKP has given me a kick up the arse to do this.
-And got me out of the paralysis of thinking my bloggings have to be 'for everyone'.
-Instead I'm blogging for a target audience of 1.
-It's 'younger me'.
-And maybe there will be some overspill.
+And this idea of 'giving it all away, whether it's useful or not' has helped lift me out of the paralysis of thinking my bloggings have to be 'for everyone'.
+Instead I'm blogging for a target audience of 1 - 'younger me'.
+And maybe there will be residual interest for others.
 Don't count on it mind.

 Like a true Shit Knowledge Philanthropist I'm putting the site under a [CC-0 license](https://creativecommons.org/publicdomain/zero/1.0/) which means: